Esri/public-transit-tools/transit-network-analysis-tools-arcmap/UsersGuide.md

 - Smaller cell sizes
 - Larger input polygon extents (large area covered)

 If you are running this tool in ArcMap, you may also run into out-of-memory errors, or ArcMap may hang, if you have a very large extent and/or very small cell sizes.
 Check the [Add GTFS to a Network Dataset Troubleshooting Guide](https://github.com/Esri/public-transit-tools/blob/master/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md#Memory) for help with memory errors.
 Note that if you use ArcGIS Server or the 64-bit Background Geoprocessing Extension to run this tool only, you do not need to register the transit evaluator with either of these products.
 Run this tool in ArcGIS Pro to avoid memory errors.
+The best solution is to use the newer version of this tool, which is available [here](https://github.com/Esri/public-transit-tools/blob/master/transit-network-analysis-tools).

 ## <a name="TimeLapse"></a>Prepare Time Lapse Polygons